haskell-lang/haskell-lang/static/tutorial/exception-safety.md

 uninterruptible masking is the right thing.
 There is a long discussion of this
 [on the safe-exceptions issue tracker](https://github.com/fpco/safe-exceptions/issues/3).
-Ultimately, the decision from that disucssion is that it is better to err on the side of caution and use uninterruptible masking, at the possible risk of introducing delays or deadlocks.
+Ultimately, the decision from that discussion is that it is better to err on the side of caution and use uninterruptible masking, at the possible risk of introducing delays or deadlocks.
 (See the section on `hClose` and flushing for more details.)